Gwihwan-Go/GwiHwan-Go.github.io/_posts/2022-01-12-the-focus-lecture-of-harvard.md

 ---
-title: what kind of book is a poorly written book?
+title: A book that I think is poorly written.
 categories:
 - Book Review
 - Study Skills